 - 6.3 Putting the preferred option into practice

-- 6.4 Step 1: Collating community level data
+- 6.4 Step 1: Collating data about regions and communities

 - 6.6 Step 3: Obtaining advice from the Tripartite Forum